Kittanning, Pennsylvania: Education

-Public Schools

 All public schools in the Kittanning attendance area are a part of the Armstrong School District.

-Library

 The Kittanning Public Library was established in 1923 as the Kittanning Free Library.
 As of 2020, the library had 4,189 registered users and circulated 10,930 items in that fiscal year.
 The library is one of six independent libraries in Armstrong County, and is supported by the New Castle Library District.